rbCAS/rbcas.github.com/docs/configuration/index.md

 ### Authenticators

 CASino has an extensible authenticator interface to support a wide range of different authentication stores such as an [LDAP](https://github.com/rbCAS/casino-ldap_authenticator) directory or an [SQL database](https://github.com/rbCAS/casino-activerecord_authenticator).
+Check the [the Wiki](https://github.com/rbCAS/CASino/wiki/Authenticators-List) for a list of the authenticators.
 Multiple authenticators can be active – **simultaneously**.

 Each authenticator must have a unique identifier which is used internally in combination with the username to distinguish the users of your CAS server.